-- Three quiet horses each with a correctly fitted headcollar in stables not yet mucked out, ideally next to each other (they do not need to be used for the whole care section). - Candidates will be expecting to muck out a shavings, straw, flax/hemp or paper bed not deep litter. - Mucking out tools and wheelbarrow required for each candidate (maximum of three sets required).
-Buckets, sponges or brush for cleaning automatic drinkers (if applicable).
+- Three quiet horses each with a headcollar to fit (headcollar needs to be a suitable size to fit the horse) in stables not yet mucked out, ideally next to each other (they do not need to be used for the whole care section). - Candidates will be expecting to muck out shavings, straw or paper bedding not deep litter. - Wheelbarrows and tools for mucking out (one set per candidate, max three needed) - Buckets, sponges or brush for cleaning automatic drinkers (if applicable).